“The essence of all slavery, consists in taking

 - In the Dominican Republic enslaved Haitian workers cut sugar cane.

-- In the Ivory Coast, source of 70% of the world’s chocolate, young men are routinely enslaved to harvest the cacao beans.
+- In the Ivory Coast, the largest source of the world’s chocolate, young men are routinely enslaved to harvest the cacao beans.

 - Cotton is grown with slave labor in West Africa, India, and Uzbekistan, the world’s second largest exporter.